iWhatty/on-event-js/README.md

 ### `On.once.event(el, handler)`

-Binds the event with `{ once: true }`.
-Auto-removes after first call.
+Same as `On.event`, but auto-removes after the first fire.

 ---